Bill Comes Due for Ten-Year Fight by Judicial Council Against Press Access

 But the bureaucracy continued to operate in a secretive and largely unaccountable manner.
 Over the course of litigation, those paying the legal bills and using tactics that walked right up the line of good faith, operated, like the Wizard of Oz, behind a curtain.

 The old chief’s original idea of having California own its court software — instead of leasing it for millions of dollars from private companies — was itself a good idea for saving public funds.
-San Francisco Superior, for example, bought its e-filing software with a modest, one-time payment of roughly $350,000.
+San Francisco Superior, for example, bought its e-filing software with a modest, one-time payment of $342,000.
 Other states, like Hawaii and New York, also built their own software systems through modest turn-key contracts.

 California’s Judicial Council and the bureaucracy operating beneath it, however, paid a private consulting company that milked the bureaucrats mercilessly with bills running around $242,000 per day, including weekends, to produce outdated software later abandoned by the Judicial Council and most of the local courts in California.